Deepanshu-Rohilla/IRIS-Recognition/README.md

  It's necessary to have opencv installed (or in a virtual enviroment)

-To create the datababase from the  CASIA dataset:
+To run the code with norm as the distance, use the following command:

 ```python main.py  <path_to_directory>```